rebelsky/sams-assorted-musings-reflections/trustees.md

 have joined because they were interested in helping manage the endowment (or having helping manage the endowment on their résumés) rather than because they were interested in helping the College.
-A number of things effected [1] my perspective (and, at times, continue to effect [2] my perspective on the Trustees of the time), including:
+A number of things effected [1] my perspective (and, at times, continue to effect [2]) my perspective on the Trustees of the time, including:

 * What appeared to be a strong push for the awesome [Pamela Ferguson](pamela-ferguson.html) to step down as president.
 That's a